mbrandonw/presentations/2024-03-22-macros/presentation.md

 ---

-# Better for your macro to surface errors than generate bad Swift code
+# Better for your macro to generate errors than bad Swift code

 ^ Our first lesson to keep in mind is that it is far, far better for your macro to emit a diagnostic than to rely on Xcode emitting it for you.

-^ If your macro generates code that has an error or a warning in it, then Xcode will unfortunately not show right in the editor where you would hope.
+^ If your macro generates code that has an error or a warning in it, then Xcode will unfortunately not display it right in the editor where you would hope.

 ^ Instead you have to go to the report navigator in Xcode, select the build that failed, and sift through a bunch of cryptic logs manually to find the true problem.
 That is a really bad experience for the users of your macro.